stiles/locations/README.md

 ![starbucks locations](starbucks/visuals/visualization.png)

 # Locations
-A slowly growing repository of data scrapers that collect location information about popular stores, restaurants and other consumer sites in the United States.
+A growing repository of data scrapers that collect location information about popular stores, restaurants and other consumer sites in the United States.

 ## Collection summary